Is It Healthy Being With Someone Who's Unwilling to Help Themselves?

-The hardest thing about ending the relationship was that I didn't want to give up on him or on us.
+The hardest thing about ending the relationship was that I did not want to give up on him or on us.
 Although his mental issues were not his fault, not doing anything about it was.
 I am not and never will be an emotional punching bag for anyone.
 Knowing and truly believing that I deserved to be treated better took a lot of strength.
 I realized if I stayed in the relationship, he could have become physically abusive—since his outbursts towards the end had him punching holes in walls and throwing things.
 Yikes!

-There comes a time (or many) in life when you are challenged with the decision of having to choose what is best for you versus what's best for someone else.
+There comes a time (or many) in life when you are challenged with the decision of having to choose what is best for you versus what is best for someone else.
 Emotionally supporting and helping someone is wonderful and shows great character.
-However, when someone does not seek the proper help that they need, and are letting you know very loud and clear that they just don't care about the outcome...why should you?
+However, when someone does not seek the proper help that they need, and they are letting you know very loud and clear that they just don't care about the outcome...why should you?

 Disregarding help due to stubbornness and pride can drive a wedge in any relationship....

 When someone is unwilling to help themselves (in any capacity) this can become exhausting in any relationship.
-This isn't about someone having just a mental or physical illness or even a drug or drinking issue who is unwilling to help themselves—although all of these are important—however, often times, the less sever issues end up breaking relationships up.
+This is not about someone having just a mental or physical illness or even a drug or drinking issue who is unwilling to help themselves—although all of these are important—however, often times, the less sever issues end up breaking relationships up.

-If your partner makes more excuses as to why he or she can't do something to better themselves and your relationship, disregarding any suggestions or help you keep giving, this is a red flag as well.
+If your partner makes more excuses as to why he or she can not do something to better themselves and your relationship, disregarding any suggestions or help you keep giving, this is a red flag as well.
 Watching your partner consistently go down a rabbit hole because they have to do things "their" way, the hard way or the opposite way—because they refuse your help (or anyone's help)—shows loud and clear that they do not care.

 Don't get me wrong, there will be times when you need to be stronger for your significant other when they are going through something, however this doesn't mean that you should ever become their personal (mental, emotional or physical) punching bag.
 Also, you should never start to feel emotionally dragged down by their emotional stresses.

-Bottom lie, even when your partner is dealing with difficult situations, mutual love, support, compassion and understanding should still prevail...not fill your life with their darkness.
+Bottom line, even when your partner is dealing with difficult situations, mutual love, support, compassion and understanding should still prevail...not fill your life with their darkness.
 Ultimately, it's up to you to determine if you are healthier without someone else's issues.